 For some of my trips, I was a student around the time which meant I had low funds; so I made sure to take my nicest clothes because I did not want to be tempted to buy anything extra.
 This leads to my next point.
 If you are working on a budget, try not to buy things you really do not need while on vacation.
 Remember any new purchases will add to your already full bags which could translate to overweight charges.
 I know the urge is strong but do you really need another black leather purse just because it’s from Cotonou and the vendor is cute?
 Make sure to ask yourself these questions before making any sudden purchases.

 Do you have the things that you want and need with you or are you feeling insecure while on the beach because you forgot your favourite swimsuit and are now stuck with this new one you had to buy at the closest vendor stand?
 Or are you sitting in an Amsterdam café trying to warm up because you are in a dress and a blazer and your only pair of trouser is still wet because you washed it after spilling coffee on it at the airport?

-For your next trip, let these detailed and specific tips help you prepare in style.
+For your next trip, let these detailed and specific tips help you prepare and pack in style.
 After all, in the words of Benjamin Franklin, “By failing to prepare, you are preparing to fail.”

 Let me know in the comment section any tips that you try to abide by when packing for a trip!